fpsvogel/fpsvogel.com/src/_posts/2024-03-01-job-search-networking-for-engineers.md

 Once I've found an interesting job posting or company (with or without an open position), here's what I do.

-These steps (apart from the last one in B.) don't apply to opportunities given by a recruiter, because the recruiter *is* your initial connection.
+These steps (apart from the last one in B.) probably don't apply to opportunities given by a recruiter, because the recruiter *is* your initial connection.

 The first step is to use [LinkedIn search](https://www.linkedin.com/search/results/people) to get a list of people who work at that company.